UShouldRun/Spider-Line4---AI-Algorithms-Project/README.md

 different successor generation ordering and variants of the Minimax algorithm.
 Monte Carlo Tree Search with different configurations will also be used.

-# Open Source Project Credits: Attribution to GitHub Contributors
+# Open Source Project Credits

 We are going to focus on the analysis of the results of the computer players (wins, draws, losses, and other quality parameters, such as the number of plays to obtain the win/loss) and average time spent to obtain the plays.